This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is a skull fracture diagnosed?

-- Cerebral arteriography: A cerebral arteriography, or cerebral angiogram, is done to take pictures of the blood vessels in your head.
+- A cerebral arteriography, or cerebral angiogram, is done to take pictures of the blood vessels in your head.

 How is a skull fracture treated?

-- Surgery: Surgery may be needed to fix your damaged skull bones or to remove pieces of bone.
+- Surgery may be needed to fix your damaged skull bones or to remove pieces of bone.
 Pins, plates, or screws may be used to hold the bones together or to keep your spine stable.
 Injuries to your brain, nerves, or blood vessels may also be treated.
-If you have a wound, you may need surgery to remove damaged tissues and prevent infection.

 - People close to you notice changes in how you act.